Culebra peak - 14,047 feet

 No, camping is only allowed at Ranch entrance

-No, Camping is done on the outside of the property if you car camp, if you set up a tent you can climb over the fence and set up your tent in the designated camping spot just inside of the fenced area.
+If you arrive the night before and you car camp that is done on the outside of the property, if you set up a tent you can climb over the fence and set up your tent in the designated camping spot just inside of the fenced area.

 Yes, tents can be left up until you return from the hike